ThePhD/itsy_bitsy/README.md

 Currently, `basic_bit_sequence` does not exhibit strong exception safety (not because the library tries and fails, it just doesn't `try`).
 This is something that should probably fixed soon, to make sure this is usable in exception-heavy code.

 Likewise, the code should also be usable in a `-fno-exceptions` situation.
 It likely currently is (because of the lack of `try` or `catch` employed), but it should be explicitly checked over.

-## Small Buffer

-It has been a long time coming, and this bit library makes it all the more apparent and useful.
-There needs to be two additional container types implemented (and, perhaps in the future, proposed to the standard):

-- `template <typename T, std::size_t BufferWords, typename Allocator> small_bit_buffer;`
-  - This class provides the "small buffer optimization" with a customizable buffer size to be stored with the container, with the exception that this keeps track of its size by-the-bit and prevents a `value_type` of `bitsy::bit_value`.
-  - `small_bit_buffer<T, 0, Allocator>` is morally and functionally equivalent in iterator guarantees and storage requirements as `std::vector<bool>`, just without the ugly specialization of `vector`.
-  - Otherwise, `small_bit_buffer<T, N, Allocator>` produces a type which buffers up to `N` elements of type `T` in some implementation-defined manner while maintaining a `.size()` internally as the number of bits rather than the number of words.
-Iterator invalidation rules change and become similar to `std::basic_string`'s iterator invalidation rules.
-- `template <typename T, std::size_t BufferWords, typename Allocator> small_buffer;`
-  - This class provides the "small buffer optimization" with a customizable buffer size to be stored with the container.
-  - `small_buffer<T, 0, Allocator>` is morally and functionally equivalent in iterator guarantees and storage requirements as `std::vector<T>`.
-  - Otherwise, `small_buffer<T, N, Allocator>` produces a type which buffers up to `N` elements of type `T` in some implementation-defined manner.
-Iterator invalidation rules change and become similar to `std::basic_string`'s iterator invalidation rules.

-Once these types exist, they can be used as the default backing storage of `bit_sequence`/`dynamic_bitset<T>`.

 ## Optimization Work